-4503.0850 EXPENDITURES AND NONCAMPAIGN DISBURSEMENTS; GENERAL PROVISIONS
+4503.XXXX EXPENDITURES AND NONCAMPAIGN DISBURSEMENTS; GENERAL PROVISIONS

 Subpart.
 1. Reimbursements.
-A. When a committee reimburses an individual or association for an expenditure or a noncampaign disbursement, the reimbursement is not required to be itemized on a report of receipts and expenditures unless the total reimbursements and payments made by the committee during the year to that individual or association exceed \$200.
+A. When a committee reimburses an individual or association for an expenditure or a noncampaign disbursement, the reimbursement is not required to be itemized on a report of receipts and expenditures unless the total payments made by the committee during the year to the vendor supplying the good or service for which reimbursement was made exceed \$200.